jeroldleslie/deployments/tools/statusCommander/README.md

 ```
 Usage: statusCommander.py [OPTIONS]

-  Get your cluster's status based on your ansible inventory file!
+  Get the status of your cluster based on your ansible inventory file!

 Options:
   --debug / --no-debug       Turn debugging on